salmanfarooqui/docs/JS/DOM.md

 ```

 A similar set of functions, `setInterval` and `clearInterval`, are used to set timers that should *repeat* every *X* milliseconds.

+> Please note that all scheduling methods do not *guarantee* the exact delay.
+>
+> For example, the in-browser timer may slow down for a lot of reasons: The CPU is overloaded.
+The browser tab is in the background mode.
+The laptop is on battery.

 ### Debouncing